sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-## 2. Setting up Prettier & ESLint
+## 3. The Canvas Component

 ![Portfolio](./portfolio.png)

 Hey everyone! 👋

-This branch contains the code of [video #2](https://www.youtube.com/watch?v=-VOjhWcP3W0) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.
+This branch contains the code of [video #3](https://www.youtube.com/watch?v=_rvW_EyKJQY) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.

 You can use this project as a reference if you get stuck somewhere or if you want to check which exact dependency versions are being used in the videos.